zentrocdot/Bash/PROGRAMMING.md

 ## Shebang

+### Reason and usage

-<p align="justify">A Shebang is a script introducer which can be found in the first line of a script.
-The Shebang tells the operation system and the running shell which interpreter should be used to execute the in the file folowing commands of the script.
-This can be e.g. Shell, Bash or Python.
-A typical Bash Shegbang looks like:</p>
+<p align="justify">A Shebang line is a script introducer which can be found in the first line of a script.
+The Shebang line tells the operation system and the running shell which interpreter should be used to execute the folowing commands of the script in a file.
+This can be e.g. Shell, Bash or Python and so on.
+A typical Bash Shegbang line looks like:</p>

     #!/usr/bin/bash
-    #!/usr/bin env

-further explanations to-do ...

-<p align="justify">Some option can be added to the command line invokation of the bash script or after the Shebang.
-In addition to this these option can be set by the command set.</p>
+    #!/usr/bin/env bash

+<p align="justify">The Shebang in the classic sense consists only of two characters:</p>

+    #!

+<p align="justify">When I am talking about the Shebang I am meaning the whole Shebang line or Shebang directive which is:</p>

+    #!interpreter [options/arguments]    or in our case e.g.

+    #!/usr/bin/bash -x
+    #!/usr/bin/env bash -x

+<p align="justify">It should be noted that the option may work as expected in the second case, but this must be checked on a case by case basis.</p>

+### History and background

+<p align="justify">In the early computer age, when we talk about Unix and the incorporated Shell environment the Shebang <code>#!</code> was a magic number 0x23 0x21 which told the shell or operating system which programm should be used for execution.<p>

+Early Shebang directives looked like:

+    #! /bin/sed -f

+<p align="justify">I am using the last example related to sed, as this directive can still be found as a relic in many sed scripts.<p>

+### Origin of the name Shebang

+<p align="justify">In the explanation where the name Shebang comes from I am missing an explanation for the <kbd>e</kbh>.
+From my point of view It could be interpreted as as SHell Executes BANG, SHarp Executes BANG or haSH Excecutes BANG.
+It is undisputed in the sources that bang stands for The exclamation mark [to-do: add reference].<p>

+### Modern usage of the Shebang

+<p align="justify">In the modern computer age, it no longer makes sense to view the Shebang #! separately from the interpreter.
+Especially as the Shebang is used to executes scripts via interpreters like Python, Perl, Ruby, awk, sed etc. in the shell environment.
+The lost space character is a good example of the correctness of this statement.
+The shebang should be seen as a collective term for the first line in an executable script.
+In the shell, a script is executed by an interpreter, so the shebang is still correct.
+To be precise there should be of course nothing after the Shebang until the line break.<p>

 ## Bash builtins